K S Lane debated at a high-school level for four years and enjoys following debates online.

 100+ Debate Topics and Controversial Questions to Choose From

-Coming up with a current and interesting debate topic can be tricky.
-There are all sorts of things you have to consider when picking a subject: whether you'll be able to talk for long enough about it, how excited you feel about it, how easy it will be to research, what your English teacher will think of it, and much more.
+Coming up with a current and fascinating subject to debate can be tricky.
+You have to consider all sorts of things when picking a subject: whether you'll be able to talk for long enough about it, how excited you feel about it, how easy it will be to research, what your English teacher will think of it and much more.

 So, what makes a good debate topic?
-A good one is simple to define and understand, but complex enough to let you have a long and interesting discussion about it.
-To help you out, this article lists 100 of the best, most current, and most interesting debate topics imaginable.
-It includes topics related to school and education, politics, technology, social issues, the environment, and more.
+A good one is simple to define and understand but complex enough to let you have a long and interesting discussion about it.
+To help you out, this article lists 100 of the best, most current and most compelling debate topics imaginable.

 - A college degree is essential for getting a good job.